PRoutamaa/Spacerun_game/README.md

 - Game screen where the game is played
 - Result screen where player can view the final score of this round and the highest score.

+### Game play
+Game can be played on a computer using mouse and arrowkeys to navigate the ship or on tablet by dragging your finger on screen.

 ### URL
 The game can be played online in a browser using computer or tablet.
 URL: https://proutamaa.github.io/Spacerun_game/